New Zealand Chinese Students' Association

 The New Zealand Chinese Students’ Association (NZCSA) is an incorporated student society that aims to serve Chinese students in New Zealand, promoting the Chinese Culture and act as a bridge between the Chinese student community and the local mainstream community.

-The NZCSA has strong links to the United Front (China) a Chinese organisation described as having a strategy that involves numerous subservient fronts for the Chinese Communist Party.
-The 2016 President Naisi Chen, a current NZ Labour Party MP, refused to deny any links or funding sources, while also avoiding any and all public commentary on matters involving the persecution of the Uyghurs, and democratic issues within Hong Kong or the reunification of Taiwan.

 History

 Starting in 1996, the NZCSA began its life as a student initiative to connect Chinese students in New Zealand who shared the same vision, providing them with a chance to expand their capabilities as well as associate with like-minded young leaders.

 Services

 Since then, the NZCSA has become the largest Chinese student organisation while establishing itself as a reputable entity in the local business community.
 NZCSA sees around 800 new members each year and currently has a committee of 65 students.
 It holds over 4000 members in the member database as means of advertising to and bringing influence for its own values and business opportunities.
 NZCSA has a strong presence across multiple channels including Wechat, Sina Weibo, Facebook and Skykiwi forums.

 The NZCSA hosts a range of events from Ski Trips to "Xue-Tang" Exam Tutorials.
 Its major annual events attract over 100 participants with advertisements covering the entire city campus of the University of Auckland (UoA), while it has co-operating business partners (around 60) and partnerships with Chinese student organisations in all major tertiary institutes.
-On top of the NZCSA's events, there are also joint events it holds with ASIA - an alliance of all Asian student organisations in the University of Auckland, such as the Grande Royale Ball and the Halloween Party.
+On top of the NZCSA's events, there are also joint events it holds with ASIA – an alliance of all Asian student organisations in the University of Auckland, such as the Grande Royale Ball and the Halloween Party.
 The NZCSA also has strong relationships with media companies and holds industrial and professional contacts with production companies.